 For offering IP VoD services to the AO, the “AO VoD” physical link is used.
 The interconnect point for the “AO VoD” physical link has to be, like the “AO Data” link, at minimum one of the RPOI’s which is physically located in one of the five Switching Offices (SO).
-It will also be established through carrier grade equipment using fiber transport with underlying optical multiplexing equipment interconnecting the interconnect router in minimum one of the RPOI locations with its peer router in the AO premise.
+It will also be established through carrier grade equipment using fiber transport with underlying optical multiplexing equipment interconnecting the Wyre interconnect router in minimum one of the RPOI locations with its peer router in the AO premise.
 The RPOI location or locations for the “AO VoD” link might however be different than those for “AO Data”.
 The “AO VoD” link connection carries the AO VoD over IP and the accompanying data path traffic, as described in the ROTV and AIDTV Architecture.

--IT
+Wyre-IT

--IT is used as an umbrella name for the set of systems that together implement the OSS/BSS system modules involved in supporting the WRO in the broad sense of the definition.
+Wyre-IT is used as an umbrella name for the set of systems that together implement the Wyre OSS/BSS system modules involved in supporting the Wyre WRO in the broad sense of the definition.

 Physical connection is realized over the “AO – Mgmt” physical link.